Skip to main content

 Poll job metadata

 Poll the job metadata endpoint until the job reaches a terminal status.
 Avoid tight polling loops; use a steady interval or exponential backoff.
-Most Jobs should finish within a few seconds.
+Most jobs finish within a few seconds.

 -H 'X-Api-Key: ${UNIFY_API_KEY}'